hippopenny/hippopenny.github.io/_posts/2024-06-27-silly-wisher.md

     alt: "wish"
 ---

-Silly Wisher promises to inject a hefty dose of humor into your Genshin Impact obsession.
-This game takes the beloved wish system from Genshin Impact and drenches it in meme sauce. miHoYo has been highly successful with their gacha systems; Honkai Star Rail proved to be another success following the footsteps of Genshin Impact.
-I recommend you try the very funny [Wacky Warper](/wackywarper), affectionately dubbed Silly Wisher Honkai, but it's actually more than that - more on this another day.
+Silly Wisher promises to inject a hefty dose of humor into your Genshin Impact obsession, mixing the beloved wish system from Genshin Impact with meme sauce.
+But hold onto your hats—there’s a new game in town, Wacky Warper, that takes all the fun of Silly Wisher and cranks it up by 10x.
+With character dressing, chatting, and an ever-growing list of hilarious mini-games, [Wacky Warper](/wackywarper) is something you’ll definitely want to keep an eye on.
+But we’ll save the full reveal for later.
 Now, back to the business of Silly Wisher.

 **Gameplay and Mechanics**